blund/garden/README.md

 # garden

-> In Zen, they say there are only two things: You sit and you sweep the garden.
+> In Zen, they say there are only two things: You sit and, you sweep the garden.
 >
 > -- <cite>Jack Kornfield</cite>